andreasm80/blog.local/content/post/2023-11-23-tkgi-nsx-nsx-alb/index.md

 # TKGi

 I realized I have not covered any posts around TKGi, so it is about high time to cover TKGi also.
 TKGi for me has a special place in my IT heart.
 Back in the days when it was called PKS I was all over the place doing a lot of PoCs and some production installations on TKGi.
 It was, and is, a very good Kubernetes platform very integrated with NSX.
-Back then we could not use NSX Advanced Loadbalancer as the Layer 4 provider as that was provided by NSX, and it was only using NCP (NSX Container Plugin) as the CNI for the Kubernetes clusters.
-Now we can use both Antrea as the CNI and we can also use NSX Advanced LoadBalancer for both Layer 4 and Layer 7 services in combination with NSX as the underlaying network platform.
+Back then NSX Advanced Loadbalancer, or Avi Networks, were not part of VMware.
+TKGi relied 100% on NSX-T providing both L4 and L7 loadbalancer services and it had a very tight integration with NCP (NSX Container Plugin) as the CNI for the Kubernetes clusters.
+Now we can also use Antrea as the CNI and we can also use NSX Advanced LoadBalancer for both Layer 4 and Layer 7 services in combination with NSX (different ways how NSX is being used, more on that later) as the underlaying network platform.
 So this will be an exiting post for me to go through.
-TKGi is very much alive and will keep going forward.
+TKGi is very much alive and keeps going forward.

 ## Installing TKGi

 TKGi involves several components like vSphere, vCenter, NSX, and now also NSX Advanced LoadBalancer and the actual TKGi components themselves.
 The actual installing of TKGi can be done a couple of ways.
 One way (the method I prefer) is to use the TKGi Management Console.
 The MC is a rather large OVA image that contains all the binaries needed to install TKGi, and provides a nice UI.
 More on that later.
 The other approach is to build TKGi by downloading all the binaries from the Ops Manager, Bosh Stemcells, TGKi, etc. But before we can deploy TKGi there is some preparations that needs to be done.
-A note on how NSX can be used in TKGi.
+A note on how NSX can be prepared for use in TKGi.
 NSX can be the underlaying network provider for TKGi in three ways.
-We can use NSX as a regular underlay, no integration with TKGi, we will create the networks as for regular VM workload with segments, gateway IPs and select them to be used respectively in TKGi.
-The other option is to use fully automated way where TKGi creates and configures all the needed NSX network components on demand and the third option is to *Bring Your Own Topology* meaning we have created some components like Tier-0 ourselves, and TKGi will create the Tier1s and segments according to the config.
+We can use NSX as a regular underlay, no integration with TKGi, we will create the NSX networks as for regular VM workload with segments, gateway IPs and select them to be used respectively in TKGi.
+The other option is to use fully automated way where TKGi creates and configures all the needed NSX network components on demand and the third option is to *Bring Your Own Topology* meaning we have created some components like Tier-0 ourselves, and TKGi will use these objects and attach its own created Tier1s and segments according to the config.
 I will go through  both of these two options to to show the differencem where the Antrea approach just leverage NSX as the underlaying network stack with no TKGi integration and the "BYOT" will automate many of the networking tasks.
-I will not show how the "fully" automated NSX network integrations works.
+I will not show how the "fully" automated NSX network integrations works, this also configures the Tier-0 which I already have in place in my infra.

 I will be basing this post on TKGi version 1.18.0.
 This version supports the NSX Policy API, but is not so relevant when selecting the Antrea approach.
+I was not able to deploy TKGi using NSX Policy API in my lab so it to use Manager API.
+But the biggest difference is just how to NSX objects are being created in NSX, and for the sake of it probably some support statements that may differ.

-So this post will cover to three ways of deplying TKGI where the first is using the EPMC, BYOT with NSX-T using NSX manager API, then the Antrea approach (still using TKGiMC) with NSX-T as just a network fabric managed completely outside of TKGi and the third approach the manual way by deploying Ops Man, configure Bosh and TKGi.
-All three approaches will incorporate the use of NSX Advanced Loadbalancer for both L4 services and L7 services inside my Kubernetes clusters.
+So this post will cover to two ways of deplying TKGI where the first is using the EPMC, BYOT with NSX-T using NSX manager API, then the Antrea approach (still using TKGiMC) with NSX-T as just a network fabric managed completely outside of TKGi.
+Both approaches will incorporate the use of NSX Advanced Loadbalancer for both L4 services and L7 services inside my Kubernetes clusters.
+In the Antrea approach I will also configure Virtual Services in NSX Advanced Loadbalancer to provide the Kubernetes APi endpoint.

 ### Preparations before deploying TKGi